kubernetes-sigs/kubespray/docs/vars.md

 * *kubelet_systemd_hardening* - If `true`, provides kubelet systemd service with security features for isolation.

   **N.B.** To enable this feature, ensure you are using the **`cgroup v2`** on your system.
 Check it out with command: `sudo ls -l /sys/fs/cgroup/*.slice`.
-If directory does not exists, enable this with the following guide: [enable cgroup v2](https://rootlesscontaine.rs/getting-started/common/cgroup2/#enabling-cgroup-v2).
+If directory does not exist, enable this with the following guide: [enable cgroup v2](https://rootlesscontaine.rs/getting-started/common/cgroup2/#enabling-cgroup-v2).

   * *kubelet_secure_addresses* - By default *kubelet_systemd_hardening* set the **control plane** `ansible_host` IPs as the `kubelet_secure_addresses`.
 In case you have multiple interfaces in your control plane nodes and the `kube-apiserver` is not bound to the default interface, you can override them with this variable.
     Example: